 1 Pulmonary capillaritis in MPA and nodules or cavitary lesions in WG

-2MPA can have small blood vessel skin lesions as mentioned above, similar to WG or medium blood vessel lesions similar to PAN (livedo reticularis, nodules, ulcers, and digital gangrene)
+2MPA can have small blood vessel skin lesions as mentioned above, similar to GPA or medium blood vessel lesions similar to PAN (livedo reticularis, nodules, ulcers, and digital gangrene)

 3Stomach pain after meals

-4MPA eye complications are typically milder than those of WG, but serious
+4MPA eye complications are typically milder than those of GPA, but serious

 ocular problems including necrotizing scleritis can occur